maegul/publishing_materials/index.md

 * The GitHub Guide outlines the steps involved
 * The process involves:
-	* telling Zenodo to create an archived copy of your repository
+	* telling Zenodo to create an archived copy of one of your repositories.
 	* Telling Zenodo to create a citable DOI for your repository.